Constraints and Time Evolution in Generic $f$(Riemann) Gravity: ADM DECOMPOSITION of the (Riemann) Theory

-From now on we are going to construct time evolution equations.\footnote{Since the computation is rather long, we delegate some of the details to Appendix F.} The phase space variables are ($\gamma_{ij},$ $\psi^{ij}$, $p^{ij}$, $\Pi_{ij}$).
+From now on we are going to construct the time evolution equations.\footnote{Since the computation is rather long, we delegate some details of this section to Appendix F.} The phase space variables are ($\gamma_{ij},$ $\psi^{ij}$, $p^{ij}$, $\Pi_{ij}$).
 The canonical coordinates evolve via

 The definition of extrinsic curvature leads to